By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 “Perhaps those unaware of our people’s sense of honour and spirit of solidarity thought this was some kind of bluff or a ridiculous exaggeration.
 But our country never toys with matters as serious as this, and it has never dishonoured itself with demagogy or deceit.”

 Seven days passed.
 The administration of George W. Bush had yet to even dignify the Cuban proposal – which had now swelled to more than 1,500 doctors, due to a flood of volunteers – with a reply.
-It didn’t even acknowledge it.
+It did not even acknowledge it.

-On September 4, President Fidel Castro met with the medical team.
+On September 4, President Fidel Castro met with the medical team in an unannounced meeting at Havana Convention Center, broadcast on radio and TV.
 Cuban and US news agencies reported:

 “President Fidel Castro reiterated Cuba’s disposition to help Hurricane Katrina victims in spite of Washington’s silence regarding Cuba’s aid offer.
 He met on Sunday evening with 1,586 doctors toting backpacks filled with medicine and essential equipment for treating people in emergency conditions like those in the region lashed by the hurricane.
 He noted that because of its proximity to the affected areas, it was possible for Cuba to send 1,100 doctors to save people in danger of dying, but the number of those called up had risen to 1,586.